MinestrapTeam/Extrapolated-Dimensions/README.md

 More-Dimensions-Mod
 ===================

-More Dimensions Mod is the new name for Paradise of Chaos.
-It will add several dimensions to the game.
+More Dimensions Mod is a Minecraft mod that adds many new dimensions, items, blocks and mobs to the game.